DillonSW/Capstone_Team_5/Documentation/Signoffs/Security_Locks.md

 # Constraints (Working on)

-**• The locks must be automated and controlled by the device.**

-	• Since this machinery is will be ran autonomously and unmanned, the locks must be controlled without the need of human assistance

-**• The locks must be able to resist the forced entry of human force.**
+**• The locks shall resist the force of resisting spring force of internal spring hinges.**

 	• The main purpose of the machine is to /contain and distribute valuable technology.
 	• Knowing that there might be attempts to break in, the locks must be strong enough to resist the average human's strength.

-**• The cabinet doors must remain lock in the case of power outage/blackout.**
+**• The locks shall remain extended when power is lost.**

 	• To prevent possible theft of inventory, the locks shall stay locked in all instances of power loss.
 	• The locks shall only be unlocked if instructed by the internal operations of the device.

+**• The inductace sensors shall inform controlling PLC of lock status at all times.**

 ## System 3D Model